royalapplications/docs/src/r2023/royalserver/general/mfa-user-store.md

 Alternatively, the user can be allowed to use a web based self-service workflow by checking the **Allowed** under **Self Service**.

-If self-service is allowed, the user needs to login to the Royal Server Website (https://[IpAddress]:[Port]) using the user provisioned for TOTP and then navigate to "TOTP Self Service".
+If self-service is allowed, the user needs to **login to the Royal Server TOTP Self Service Website** (https://[RoyalServerIpAddress]:[Port]) using the username provisioned for TOTP and then navigate to "TOTP Self Service".
 He will be presented with his secret/QR code to configure his authenticator app.
 As soon as he has configured the app, he needs to enter a second factor for verification.
-Once verified, the workflow will be closed and cannot be accessed anymore.
+Once verified, this self-service workflow will be closed and cannot be accessed anymore.

 After refreshing the grid in the Royal Server Configuration Tool and opening "Edit"-dialog for the user, he will be flagged as **Verified** under **Self Service**.
 In order to reset the workflow, so that the user can access it again, just uncheck **Verified**.